May 2025 - NVT HARVEST REPORT

 PBA NasmaSMSSSMRMSS (P)

-PBA RanaMSMSSVSMRMS (P)
+PBA RanaSMSMSVSMRMS (P)

-PBA SamiraMSMRMSSSMR (P)
+PBA SamiraSMRMSMSSMR (P)

 PBA WardaSMRMSSMRMSS

-PBA ZahraMSMRMSSSMRMS
+PBA ZahraSMRMSMSSMRMS

 Learn more via the NVT Disease Ratings.